Gerald Gladstone

 Gerald Gladstone RCA (7 January 1929 – 7 March 2005) was a Canadian sculptor and painter.

 Life

 Born in 1929 in Toronto, Ontario, Canada to Ralph and Dora Gladstone, Gerald was the sixth of nine children.
 In his youth, Gladstone was as committed to music as he was to painting, teaching himself to play the clarinet and forming a jazz band.

 He married in his early twenties supporting his young family with a variety of jobs ending up with a position in commercial advertising.
 He set up a sculpture studio and began working on a series of welded pieces influenced by Constructivism.
 In the 1950s, Gladstone was exhibited by Toronto gallery owner Av Isaacs along with artists such as Michael Snow, Gordon Rayner, Graham Coughtry, and Tony Urquhart.

+His works can be found in public spaces and prestigious galleries throughout Canada, the United States and internationally.
+He was widely recognized for his contributions to modernist sculpture and abstract painting during the mid-20th century.

+Gladstone's unique approach was characterized by the use of bronze and steel to create highly abstract and geometric forms.
+His work often explored themes of time, space, and the dynamics of human perception.
+He also showed an interest in astrophysics and the concept of universal structures, which reflects in his artwork.
+Gladstone and Buckminster Fuller crossed paths in the artistic and academic circles in the mid 1960s and became lifelong friends.
+Buckminster Fuller (often referred to as “Bucky”, July 12, 1895 - July 1, 1983) was an American architect, systems theorist, author, designer, inventor, and futurist.
+Fuller, best known for popularizing the geodesic dome, philosophies on design and sustainability greatly influenced 20th-century art, architecture, and science.
+Gladstone was friends and influenced by their shared interests in design, space, and geometric forms.